Spying on a Spouse with WebWatcher Might Violate the Wiretap Act

-Parents who want to monitor their child’s internet use might install software on the child’s computer that secretly records and transmits the child’s browsing history, including chatroom transcripts.
+Parents who want to monitor their child’s internet use might install software on the child’s computer that secretly records and transmits the child’s browsing history, including chatroom transcripts and social media activity.

-Whether it is appropriate to use hidden technology for child protection is a question to which different parents might give different answers.
+These kinds of monitoring to keep kids safe is usually considered okay and not unethical.
+However, different parents may give different answers as to whether it is appropriate to use hidden technology for child protection.
 More controversial is the use of technology by one spouse to spy on another.

 That controversy may expose both spouses and software makers to liability if they participate in spying that is analogous to electronic eavesdropping.
 A federal appellate court recently decided that a software company could be held liable if it intercepted emails or chats on behalf of its customer.